Ontario Junior Hockey League: Expansion years (1998–2008)

 In 2002, the Brampton Capitals once again were the Buckland Cup champions.
 After defeating the Wellington Dukes to win the OPJHL crown, the Caps failed to win the Dudley Hewitt Cup for a berth in the Royal Bank Cup.
 A year later, the Wellington Dukes rebounded their OPJHL final defeated from 2002 and won the 2003 Buckland Cup 4-games-to-2 over the Aurora Tigers.
-The Dukes ventured to Fort Frances, Ontario for the Dudley Hewitt Cup.
+The Dukes ventured to Fort Frances, Ontario, for the Dudley Hewitt Cup.
 After defeating the SIJHL's Fort Frances Borderland Thunder 7–1, they lost to the NOJHL's North Bay Skyhawks 2–1.
 The Dukes came back and defeated the SIJHL's Thunder Bay Bulldogs 7–4 to earn a berth into the DHC semi-final.
 In the semi-final, they defeated the Borderland Thunder 4-2 and then defeated North Bay 4–0 in the final to win the Central Canadian crown.
-The Dukes then moved on to Charlottetown, Prince Edward Island for the Royal Bank Cup 2003.
+The Dukes then moved on to Charlottetown, Prince Edward Island, for the Royal Bank Cup 2003.
 The Dukes lost their first game 4–1 to the SJHL's Humboldt Broncos and lost again in their second game 7–1 to the AJHL's Camrose Kodiaks.
 It was do-or-die time for the Dukes, and they stepped up to the plate by defeating the host Charlottetown Abbies 1–0 in overtime and the QJAAAHL's Lennoxville Cougars 5–2 to gain access to the semi-final.
 The Dukes lost a tight 3–2 game to Humboldt in the semi-final to end their national championship hopes.

-The 2003–04 Aurora Tigers achieved much in with Spring of 2004.
-After defeating the St. Michael's Buzzers 4-games-to-2 to clinch the Buckland Cup and their fifth victorious best-of-7 series of the playoffs, the Tigers moved on to North Bay, Ontario to compete for the Dudley Hewitt Cup.
-The Tigers swept the opposition, defeating the NOJHL's Soo Thunderbirds 3–1, the SIJHL's Fort William North Stars 4–0, and the host North Bay Skyhawks 5–3, they moved straight to the final and beat the Skyhawks again 5–1 to clinch the Central Canadian championship.
-The Tigers then flew out to Grande Prairie, Alberta to compete in the Royal Bank Cup 2004.
+The 2003–04 Aurora Tigers achieved much in spring of 2004.
+After defeating St. Michael's Buzzers 4-games-to-2 to clinch the Buckland Cup and their fifth victorious best-of-7 series of the playoffs, the Tigers moved on to North Bay, Ontario, to compete for the Dudley Hewitt Cup.
+The Tigers swept the opposition, defeating the NOJHL's Soo Thunderbirds 3–1, the SIJHL's Fort William North Stars 4–0, and the host North Bay Skyhawks 5–3, then moved straight to the final and beat the Skyhawks again 5–1 to clinch the Central Canadian championship.
+The Tigers then flew out to Grande Prairie, Alberta, to compete in the Royal Bank Cup 2004.
 After losing their first game to the host Grande Prairie Storm 4–2, the Tiger went on a roll, beating the BCHL's Nanaimo Clippers 4–2, the SJHL's Kindersley Klippers 5–0, and the then Central Junior A Hockey League's Nepean Raiders 3–1.
 In the semi-final, the Tigers played the Raiders again and beat them 7–2, then manhandled the Klippers 7–1 in the final to win the Royal Bank Cup.
 This marked the first national championship in the OPJHL's 11-year history.